I am a Research Scientist at NEC Laboratories Europe, Heidelberg, Germany working in the area of Machine Learning and Computer Security.

 I completed my PhD in 2016 with the Security Group at the University of Cambridge Computer Laboratory.
 I was supervised by Professor Ross Anderson and funded by Microsoft Research as a recipient of the Dorothy Hodgkin Postgraduate Award.

 My interests lie in the area of applying machine learning techniques to computer security problems.
 I have applied these techniques to study the privacy implications of published social network data and the resulting de-anonymization of individuals.
 My PhD thesis improves and systemises de-anonymization of social networks by replacing heuristics-based techniques with machine learning models.
-My current work investigates the application of machine learning techniques to malware and botnet analysis with statistical confidence.

 PhD in Computer Security, 2016